 The annual Spring Street Sweeping program typically starts the first week in April, depending on weather.

-Public Notice: The 2021 Spring Sweeping Program is complete.
+The 2022 Spring Street Sweeping Program is complete.

 Other notification options: